Sepsis and Prevention: Vaccinations

 mRNA vaccines

 mRNA vaccines, also called messenger RNA vaccines, entered the public vocabulary as the COVID-19 pandemic raged on. mRNA technology is not new though.
-Researchers had been working for decades to find immunizations and treatments using mRNA technology, but up to now had not found a good, effective use for it.
+Researchers had been working for decades to find vaccines and treatments using mRNA technology, but up to now hadn’t found a good, effective use for it.

-Unlike traditional immunizations, mRNA vaccines do not have any virus form in them.
+Unlike traditional vaccines, mRNA vaccines don’t have any virus form in them.
 Instead, the vaccine uses genetically engineered mRNA to instruct the body how to produce copies of a protein found on the outside of the virus.
-Once it has done its job, the mRNA breaks down.
-It does not enter the DNA, nor does it alter DNA in the body.
-It also does not prevent someone from contracting the infection.
-Instead, the immunizations reduce the risk of severe illness and death.
+Once it’s done its job, the mRNA breaks down.
+It doesn’t enter the DNA, nor does it alter DNA in the body.
+It also doesn’t prevent someone from contracting the infection.
+Instead, the vaccines reduce the risk of severe illness and death.

 Conjugate vaccines

-Other immunizations, called subunit, polysaccharide, recombinant, and conjugate vaccines are made with parts of microbes, depending on the infection.
+Other vaccines, called subunit, polysaccharide, recombinant, and conjugate vaccines are made with parts of microbes, depending on the infection.
 The most common ones include vaccines against:

 • Shingles (herpes zoster)